 The Development Director is a full-time, full-benefits, salaried, exempt, employment-at-will position.

 Shelburne Museum is a wonderful place to volunteer your time.
 If you have a few hours a week and would like to help support an important educational institution in your community, we encourage you to consider volunteering with us.

 On a seasonal basis, Shelburne Museum seeks volunteers interested in gardening, carpentry, helping out with family programs and special events, and assisting with administrative and office tasks.

 Volunteers are integral to Shelburne Museum, and are offered great benefits, including free admission to the Museum with a Volunteer Badge, an annual recognition event, and more.

-If you are interested in volunteering, please contact the Volunteer Manager to request a volunteer application.
+If you are interested in volunteering, please contact the Volunteer Coordinator to request a volunteer application.

-- Mail completed Shelburne Museum application , Cover Letter, and Resume to: Human Resources: PO Box 10, Shelburne, VT 05482.
-Application deadline is September 30, 2014.
+Mail completed Shelburne Museum application , Cover Letter, and Resume to: Human Resources: PO Box 10, Shelburne, VT 05482.
 Final approval for hiring will be dependent upon successful background check.